Bhaskar-Malik/Avionics-pressure-code/README.md

 SO what I did I made it into a loop of 21 by using for loop on interval of 21 bcz 21X4=84 ie given number of columns and it worked in first try!!! now it showed the whole data
-Now the next task was to get altitide from the pressure data
+Now the next task was to get altitide from the pressure data I learnt basic division in excel and directly applied division by 12.3 in excel